-18 Bank for International Settlements - Basel Committee on Banking Supervision.
+&lt;sup>18 Bank for International Settlements - Basel Committee on Banking Supervision.
 Discussion Paper: Designing a Prudential Treatment for Crypto-Assets (December 2019).
 Refer to this discussion paper for additional considerations around economic functions and potential sources of value of crypto-assets.
-19 Ibid.

-- Use of distributed ledger technology: Digital assets typically rely on distributed ledger technologies or similar technologies to administer and record information and data. - Consensus mechanism: All digital assets which rely on distributed ledger technology (or "DLT") systems have a mechanism that allows a number of participants who trust each other only to a limited extent to agree on the current state of the system.
+- asymmetric encryption cryptography (which relies on different keys), and hashing (to verify the integrity of data);"19 - Use of distributed ledger technology: Digital assets typically rely on distributed ledger technologies or similar technologies to administer and record information and data. - Consensus mechanism: All digital assets which rely on distributed ledger technology (or "DLT") systems have a mechanism that allows a number of participants who trust each other only to a limited extent to agree on the current state of the system.